n2iw/cat-relay/README.md

 #Cat-relay
 ## About
-Cat-relay is a Ham/SWL utility, written in Python3.
-It synchronizes frequency between SDR++ and RUMlogNG/DXLab Commander logging software, so SDR++ can act as a band scope/panadapter for your radio.
+Cat-relay is a tool to change your SDR into a band scope/panadapter for your radio.
+It synchronizes frequencies and modes between SDR software and logging software.

+##  How is works
+Cat-relay reads frequencies and modes from SDR and logging software every 50ms (configurable), and synchronizes them if either of them changes.
+Cat-relay, SDR and logging software can run on the same computer or different computers in the same local network.

 ## Supported platforms and software
-Although Cat-relay is platform independent, the main use case is running SDR++ (cross-platform) with RUMlogNG on MacOS or DXLab Commander on Windows.
-It may work with other SDR software that is compatible with Hamlib/Rigctl, or other logging software that is  compatible with DXLab Commander commands.
-At this moment, no software other than SDR++, RUMlogNG and DXLab Commander is tested.
+Cat-relay was written in Python3 and can run on Mac, Windows and Linux.
+However, the main use case is running SDR++ (cross-platform) with RUMlogNG on MacOS or DXLab Commander on Windows.

+It may work with other SDR software if it provides a Hamlib/Rigctl compatible TCP server, or other logging software if it provides a DXLab Commander compatible TCP server.
+At this moment, only SDR++, RUMlogNG and DXLab Commander are tested.
-##  How is works
-Cat-relay reads frequencies and modes from SDR++ and RUMlogNG every 50ms (configurable), and synchronizes them if either of them changes.
-Cat-relay, SDR++ and logging software can run on one computer or different computers in the same local network.
+MacLoggerDX will also work, except changing modes on SDR is not supported by MacLoggerDX.

 ## Mode mapping
 Most common modes are supported in both SDR++ and RUMlogNG/DXLab Commander therefore should work properly, e.g., CW, USB, LSB, AM and FM.